MJdesigns96/W25-capstone-server/README.md

-# Ecommerce MERN Capstone Project - Server Side
+# Ecommerce MERN Capstone Project

 ## Description
 This web project is intended for HTTP-5310 Winter semester's capstone project meant to use a MERN stack to create a ecommerce application.